College: Health & Human Sciences

 *MCB X004/X004L (3,1) General Microbiology and Lab or MCB2010/MCB2010L.

 *Not required for admission consideration, but, if accepted into major, are required for graduation.

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

 Dietetics is a "Limited Access" major.
-Students are formally admitted to the major program of study for Fall term only and must submit an application during the preceding Spring Term while taking DIE 3005 (DIE 3005 is also offered in the second six weeks of the summer for transfer students).
+Students are formally admitted to the major program of study for Fall term only and must submit an application during the preceding Spring Term while taking DIE 3005 (DIE 3005 is also offered in the summer for transfer students).
 Students may be admitted as NFA (not formally admitted) in any term.

 • Be an admitted or a current student of Florida State University,